-The annual event is held on 31 May at the Shrine of Remembrance.
+The annual event is held on 31 May and usually at the Shrine of Remembrance.
+This years’ service will be delivered via a video available here, from 11am Sunday 31 May.

-The services gives Victorians an opportunity to come together and honour Aboriginal service men and women.
+The services gives Victorians an opportunity to come together and honour and pay respects to Aboriginal service men and women.

 About the Victorian Aboriginal Remembrance Service